Clear AllClose

 6 Ways to Save Money on Fishing Line

-We all know that fishing line can be a huge investment for an angler, especially when he or she has 10-20 or more rod and reel combos.
-Even with normal use and retying it is always annoying for an angler when line goes to waste simply because the reel spool gets low on line.
-This blog has six ways that an angler can save money on fishing line while still having the best performance possible.
+We all know that fishing lines can be a considerable investment for anglers, especially when they have 10-20 or more rod and reel combos.
+Even with regular use and retying, it is always annoying for an angler when the line goes to waste simply because the reel spool gets low on line.
+This article has six ways an angler can save money on fishing lines while still having the best performance possible.

-There is no doubt that buying in bulk saves money in the long run for an angler.
+There is no doubt that buying in bulk saves money for an angler in the long run.
 Even if it takes a year or more to go through that bulk spool, it is less expensive than buying several filler spools.
-Sunline offers bulk spools anywhere from 600 to 3300 yards depending on which type of line you get.
-The 660 yard spool of Super FC Sniper is one of Sunline’s most popular sellers for that reason.
-It allows an angler to fill a large number of reels with very little waste.
-Also keep in mind that spooling a spinning reel with a bulk spool will be different than spooling with a filler spool.
-For more information on that, check out our blog on that very topic.
-For tips on how to properly spool a baitcaster reel, check out our blog here.
+Sunline offers bulk spools anywhere from 600 to 3300 yards, depending on which type of line you get.

-As mentioned, braid lasts a lot longer than fluorocarbon and nylon, and it can be spooled from one reel to another after heavy use.
+As mentioned, braid lasts much longer than fluorocarbon and nylon.
+It can be spooled from one reel to another after heavy use.
 Doing this puts the braid that was at the bottom of the spool at the top now.
-When the braid is faded in color, it could be time to flip it to the other end where the braid still looks new in color.
+When the braid is faded, it could be time to flip it to the other end, where it still looks new.

 Sokomaki Backing Line

 Line treatments and conditioners are inexpensive and can extend the life and performance of lines.
 Sunline has a new product coming in 2024 called Line Booster that does exactly this.
-It is a spray coating that can be applied to the surface of the line.
-Simply spray it on the spool of your reel and you’re good to go!
+It is a spray coating that can be applied to the line's surface.
+Simply spray it on the spool of your reel, and you're good to go!
 Line treatment products can extend the life of your fishing line, helping you save money.